Comalcalco: The Edge of the Mayan World

 Between the abandonment of Teotihuacan and the emergence of the Aztec Empire, central Mexico was dominated by another powerful group: the Toltecs.
 But we still know relatively little about them.
 The Aztecs sung

-Two thousand years after they were built, the pyramids of Teotihuacan remain among the most awe-inspiring and also most mysterious structures in the Americas.
-Even today, archaeologists and historians are still scratching their
+Two thousand years after they were built, the pyramids of Teotihuacan remain among the most awe-inspiring and mysterious structures in the Americas.
+In the following Teotihuacan guide, we’ll be covering the history and